 Many people with POI will find it difficult to conceive naturally.
-Only 5–10% of these individuals can conceive without fertility treatments.
-Ovulation is still a possibility, but many people will require additional help.
+Only

 In vitro fertilization (IVF) with donor eggs is an effective way for a person with POI to become pregnant.
 During IVF, a doctor takes eggs from someone else’s ovary, fertilizes them with sperm in a laboratory, and then places the embryos into the recipient’s uterus.
 Using multiple embryos increases the chances of implantation.

 The person receiving the embryo will need to take hormones to support the process.
 IVF does have some risks, such as a higher likelihood of pregnancy-related high blood pressure.
 People may need to try IVF multiple times, which can be expensive, and many insurance companies do not cover IVF procedures.